-the societies we live in are far away from achieving the dream of becoming a colorblind society, because up until this day colorblindness as an ideology is almost a willful neglect. it is closing our eyes to reality – because racial inequality still exists in our day to day life and racial bias still affects the way we view others.
+The societies we live in are far away from achieving the dream of becoming a colorblind society, because up until this day colorblindness as an ideology is almost a willful neglect.
+It is closing our eyes to reality – because racial inequality still exists in our day to day life and racial bias still affects the way we view others.

-guilt. shame. many of us are too scared to acknowledge these benefits. we don't want to admit that they exist.
+Guilt.
+Shame.
+Many of us are too scared to acknowledge these benefits.
+We don't want to admit that they exist.

-let's break down this wall! a white wall! how? by turning around and asking ourselves: what is it like to be white?!but mainly let’s ask the tough and honest questions about how the history of racism continues to shape the present – all of our present.
+But mainly let’s ask the tough and honest questions about how the history of racism continues to shape the present – all of our present.